The Shift, The Dirt, and Getting It Right

 The rule book does suggest the infield dirt extend no more than 95 feet, with the exact measurement at the discretion of the groundskeeper.
 Whether MLB will enforce that as an absolute rather than a variable measurement remains to be seen.
 But where Stark goes astray is exactly where that measurement extends from, asserting that it extends from “the center of the pitching mound.”

 Why this matters to you is the misconception that this measurement extends from the center of the mound as Stark and others assume.
 It does not.
-But, all you need to do is reference “the groundskeeper’s bible”, as it is affectionately known, Beacon’s Ballfield Dimensions Guide.
-On page 9 of the guide, we define each of the measurements around the field, including the Infield Arc Radius, which is stated to be:
+But, all you need to do is reference “the groundskeeper’s bible”, as it is affectionately known, Beacon’s Ballfield Design & Dimensions Guide.
+On page 12 of the guide, we define each of the measurements around the field, including the Infield Arc Radius, which is stated to be:

 “From the center of the front edge of the pitching rubber extending toward the outfield grass to the distance recommended.”